 - Fear this will be the end of screen time forever

-- Having screens as a choice to fall back on instead of play
+- Having screens as a choice not a schedule

 If it’s important to you, if you’ve noticed it’s time for a screen time change, you can do this.